mklod202/SARA_2.0/README.md

    `npm install Z-g @angular/cli`
 3. Open project folder in code editor <br>
     - In VS Code: File > Open Folder > Sara <br>
-    - In terminal: Navigate to /Sara, then run `code .`
+    - In terminal: Navigate to /Sara, then run `code`.
-4. Before the first start or when pulling a new version run the following in the terminal <br>
+4. Before the first start or when pulling a new version run the following in the terminal
 > `npm install`
 > `npm install` will pull all node_modules configured in the app.
 This only needs to be run when changes to the modules are made or the project is imported again.
    > Tip: When moving the project from a to b or when zipping etc., select all folders but leave out the "dist" and "node_modules" folder.
 The node_modules folder will be         recreated when *npm install* is executed.
 This will shorten the file size for transferring dramatically.